 “Sometimes you catch the wrong train, and it takes you to the right station unexpectedly.
 Life does have her special surprises sometimes.”Deodatta V. Shenai-Khatkhate

-Over the past four years, I’ve packed most of my father’s model train collection into more than 1,200 boxes, sending over 4,000 items far and wide for others to enjoy.
+Over the past three years, I’ve packed most of my father’s model train collection into more than 1,200 boxes, sending over 4,000 items far and wide for others to enjoy.
 I’ve tucked hand-written thank you notes into nearly every package, imagining my customers as kids on Christmas morning, ripping open their postal presents to find the models they’ve always wanted.

 Last year I gifted a scale test car kit to Chuck Diljak, a model railroader I met at a regional National Model Railroader Association convention; he is president of the Garden State Division.
 I sat in on his presentation about adding scale test cars to his home layout; (Yes, model railroad presentations are often extremely—and for non-modelers—painfully obscure, so I’ll spare you the minutia.)
 A few weeks later I sent him the kit, requesting that he send me a picture of the built, painted and decorated car.